pikepdf/pikepdf/docs/installation.rst

     pip install pikepdf

-This command installs binary wheels.
-64-bit wheels are available for Windows, Linux and macOS.
-(Except Alpine Linux.)

-32-bit wheels are available for Windows, for use with the 32-bit version of Python (regardless of the bitness  of Windows).
-32-bit wheels for Linux will be added if anyone uses them.

-Binary wheels should work on most systems work on Linux distributions 2007 and newer, macOS 10.11 and newer (for Homebrew), Windows 7 and newer.

 Use ``pip install --user pikepdf`` to install the package for the current user only.
 Use ``pip install pikepdf`` to install to a virtual environment.

+This command installs binary wheels.
+32- and 64-bit wheels are available for Windows, Linux and macOS.
+Binary wheels should work on most systems work on Linux distributions 2010 and newer, macOS 10.11 and newer (for Homebrew), Windows 7 and newer.
+A notable exception is Alpine Linux, which does not support manylinux2010 wheels – fortunately, a native package is available for Alpine.

+The Linux wheels currently include copies of libqpdf, libjpeg, and zlib The Windows wheels include libqpdf.
+This is to ensure that up-to-date, compatible copies of dependent libraries are included.

 Platform support
 ----------------